The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Spectroscopic data analyses

 \subsection{MCMC RV Keplerian fit}

-We then fitted a Keplerian orbit to the HARPS-N RV time series, via the MCMC framework described above.
-We adopted uninformative uniform priors for the Keplerian parameters, semi-amplitude $K_\text{b}$, orbital period $P_\text{b}$, and time of periastron passage $T_{p,b}$, as listed in Table \ref{tab:mcmc_prior_param}.
-For the eccentricity and argument of periastron we followed the $\sqrt{e} \cos{\omega}$ and $\sqrt{e} \sin{\omega}$ parametrization from \citet{eastman13}.
+We then fit a Keplerian orbit to the HARPS-N RV time series via the MCMC framework described above.
+We adopted uninformative uniform priors for the Keplerian parameters, semi-amplitude, $K_\text{b}$, orbital period, $P_\text{b}$, and time of periastron passage, $T_{p,b}$, as listed in Table \ref{tab:mcmc_prior_param}.
+For the eccentricity and argument of periastron, we followed the $\sqrt{e} \cos{\omega}$ and $\sqrt{e} \sin{\omega}$ parametrisation from \citet{eastman13}.
 The RV model and residuals are shown in Fig. \ref{fig:one_plan_model}.
 From this model, we obtained an amplitude of $K_\text{b} = 321.9^{+3.6}_{-3.4}$ m s$^{-1}$, a period of $P_\text{b} = 2607^{+84}_{-79}$ d, and an eccentricity of $e_\text{b} = 0.8061^{+0.0064}_{-0.0065}$, corresponding to a minimum mass of $M_\text{b} \sin i = 14.67^{+0.50}_{-0.51}$ $M_\text{J}$.
 The complete posterior distributions of the model are shown in Fig. \ref{fig:one_plan_posterior}.
-These values are significantly different from the Gaia DR3 solution, with the longer period and higher eccentricity resulting in a larger mass, at the threshold between giant planets and brown dwarfs.
+These values are significantly different from the Gaia DR3 solution, with the longer period and higher eccentricity resulting in a larger mass, at the threshold between GPs and BDs.

 Two outliers can be identified in the RV residuals in Fig. \ref{fig:one_plan_model}, more than $3\sigma$ away from the median.
 These data do not stand out in the $\log R'_\text{HK}$ time series shown in Fig. \ref{fig:rv_TERRA_Gaia}, so we checked additional indicators to identify the source of these outliers.
 Checking other CCF activity indicators, the second epoch (BJD=2459844.32) stands out as an outlier in the FWHM and BIS time series (see Appendix \ref{app:activity}), while the first (BJD=2459830.33) was taken during a night of bad weather and very variable seeing.
-We thus decided to remove both these epochs in all the following analyses to avoid contaminations in the subsequent tests.
+Thus, we decided to remove both these epochs in all the following analyses to avoid contaminations in the subsequent tests.
 We then performed a GLS periodogram on the RV residuals to test the presence of additional signal, planetary or stellar, in the time series.
 As shown in Fig. \ref{fig:one_plan_peri_res}, no significant signal was found.